 Cats are hardwired to hunt, and nothing gets their attention like the erratic, unpredictable movement of prey.
 Toys that skitter, dart, and stop suddenly are irresistible because they mimic the way a mouse or bug would move.
 This is why battery-operated toys that wiggle across the floor or laser pointers can keep a cat mesmerized for ages.
 If you use a laser pointer, just remember to end the game by landing the dot on a physical toy your cat can pounce on and “catch.”
 This provides a satisfying conclusion to their hunt and prevents the frustration of chasing something they can never capture.

-Engaging Textures and Sounds
+Satisfy Their Senses with Textures and Sounds

 A toy that stimulates multiple senses is a huge win for a bored cat.
 Think about the different textures and sounds that might pique their interest.
 Feathery wands that flutter through the air, crinkly balls that make a rustling sound when batted, and soft toys filled with catnip all provide a rich sensory experience.
 These elements encourage your cat to use their paws, teeth, and ears, tapping into the natural behaviors they’d use in the wild.
 Providing a variety of enrichment ideas with different sounds and textures keeps playtime fresh and exciting.